-He has worked as translator and subtitler for cinema-diffusion, and collaborated with Adriano Aprà by editing the cinema-magazine Quaderni del CSCI 2018, and developing a PowerPoint’s concept as essay-film by realizing a comprehensive overview of Roberto Rossellini’s œuvre.
+He has worked as translator and subtitler for cinema diffusion, and collaborated with Adriano Aprà by editing the cinema magazine Quaderni del CSCI 2018, and developing a PowerPoint’s concept as essay-film by creating a comprehensive overview of Roberto Rossellini’s œuvre.
 The PowerPoint Rossellini’s Actuality has been premiered at the IV Fronteira Festival Internacional do Filme Documentário e Experimental 2018.
 Still in 2018, he has been member of the Cultural Society Fuorinorma, chaired by Adriano Aprà to promote the new Italian cinema.
 In the same year, he is assistant director to Gianfranco Giagni for the documentary Dreams, Sex, and Broken Hearts (Readers’ Letters Tell) produced by Istituto Luce-Cinecittà.
-Furthermore, he directs the crowdfunding-campaign Cashmere Revolution for his sister Maddalena Annunziata’s new brand, which accomplishes the prefixed goal of collecting 20.000 €.
+Furthermore, he directs the crowdfunding campaign Cashmere Revolution for his sister Maddalena Annunziata’s new brand, which accomplishes the prefixed goal of collecting 20.000 €.

-In 2019 he applies, in collaboration with Francesco Paolo Montini, CEO of Movie Factory of Rome, for the eighth edition of Biennale College Cinema with a feature-film project called You and Me.
-In the same year, he has worked in tourism’s business at the Archaeological Park of the Appian Way.
-Between 2020 and 2021 he finishes the writing of his first feature-film (You and Me), and releases online the 2021-Cut of his Vesuvio-Project.
-He continues working on an experimental-informative diptych, the first part of which, entitled Amoroma, has been released online in 2019.
+In 2019 he applies, in collaboration with Francesco Paolo Montini, owner of Movie Factory of Rome, for the eighth edition of Biennale College Cinema with a feature-film project called You and Me, and works in tourism’s business at the Archaeological Park of the Appian Way.
+In 2021 he finishes writing his first feature-film (You and Me, unpublished), releases online the 2021-Cut of his Vesuvio-Project, and an experimental-informative Diptych shot between 2019 and 2021 including the titles Amoroma (2019) and Europe (2020-2021).